tiagodeluna/study-notes/Azure/README.md

 * **Platform as a Service (PaaS):** It's a complete development and deployment environment in the cloud.
 It helps you create an application quickly without managing the underlying infrastructure.
 PaaS is commonly used in the following scenarios: Development framework, Analytics or business intelligence.
 * **Software as a Service (SaaS):** SaaS is software that is centrally hosted and managed for the end customer.
 Office 365, Skype, and Dynamics CRM Online are examples of SaaS software.

+# Azure subscription

+An Azure subscription is a logical container used to provision resources in Azure.
+It holds the details of all your resources like virtual machines (VMs), databases, and more.

+It is possible to create additional subscriptions to separate: Environments (e.g development, testing, security), Organizational structures (e.g team, department, project), and Billing (e.g production workloads, development and testing workloads).

+If you have multiple subscriptions, you can organize them into invoice sections.
+You can also set up multiple invoices within the same billing account, by creating additional billing profiles.
+Each billing profile has its own monthly invoice and payment method.

+# Azure Services

+The most commonly used categories are:

+## Compute

+A range of options for hosting applications and services, including:

+* Azure Virtual Machines: Windows or Linux virtual machines (VMs)
+* Azure Virtual Machine Scale Sets: Scaling for VMs hosted in Azure
+* Azure Kubernetes Service: Management of a cluster of VMs that run containerized services
+* Azure Service Fabric: Distributed systems platform
+* Azure Batch: Managed service for parallel and high-performance computing applications
+* Azure Container Instances: Run containerized apps on Azure without provisioning servers or VMs Azure Functions: An event-driven, serverless compute service

+## Networking

+Includes a range of options to connect the outside world to services and features in the global Microsoft Azure datacenters.

+* Azure Virtual Network: Connects VMs to incoming Virtual Private Network (VPN) connections
+* Azure Load Balancer: Balances inbound and outbound connections to applications or service endpoints
+* Azure Application Gateway: Optimizes app server farm delivery while increasing application security
+* Azure VPN Gateway: Accesses Azure Virtual Networks through high-performance VPN gateways
+* Azure DNS: Provides ultra-fast DNS responses and ultra-high domain availability
+* Azure Content Delivery Network: Delivers high-bandwidth content to customers globally
+* Azure DDoS Protection: Protects Azure-hosted applications from distributed denial of service (DDOS) attacks
+* Azure Traffic Manager: Distributes network traffic across Azure regions worldwide
+* Azure ExpressRoute: Connects to Azure over high-bandwidth dedicated secure connections
+* Azure Network Watcher: Monitors and diagnoses network issues using scenario-based analysis
+* Azure Firewall: Implements high-security, high-availability firewall with unlimited scalability
+* Azure Virtual WAN: Creates a unified wide area network (WAN), connecting local and remote sites

+## Storage

+Azure provides four main types of storage services:

+* Azure Blob storage: Storage service for very large objects, such as video files or bitmaps
+* Azure File storage: File shares that you can access/manage like a file server
+* Azure Queue storage: A data store for queuing and reliably delivering messages between applications
+* Azure Table storage: A NoSQL store that hosts unstructured data independent of any schema

+## Mobile

+Azure enables developers to create mobile backend services for iOS, Android, and Windows apps quickly and easily.
+Features include: Corporate sign-in, Offline data synchronization, Connectivity to on-premises data, Broadcasting push notifications, Autoscaling.

+## Databases

+Azure provides multiple database services to store a wide variety of data types and volumes:

+* Azure Cosmos DB: Globally distributed database that supports NoSQL options
+* Azure SQL Database: Fully managed relational database with auto-scale, integral intelligence, and robust security
+* Azure Database for MySQL: Fully managed and scalable MySQL relational database with high availability and security
+* Azure Database for PostgreSQL
+* SQL Server on VMs
+* Azure SQL Data Warehouse
+* Azure Database Migration Service: Migrates your databases to the cloud with no application code changes
+* Azure Cache for Redis: Caches frequently used and static data to reduce data and application latency
+* Azure Database for MariaDB

+## Web

+First-class support to build and host web apps and HTTP-based web services.

+* Azure App Service: Quickly create powerful cloud web-based apps
+* Azure Notification Hubs: Send push notifications to any platform from any back end.
+* Azure API Management: Publish APIs to developers, partners, and employees.
+* Azure Cognitive Search: Fully managed search as a service.
+* Web Apps feature of Azure App Service: Create and deploy mission-critical web apps at scale.
+* Azure SignalR Service: Add real-time web functionalities easily.

+## Internet of Things

+There are a number of services that can assist and drive end-to-end solutions for IoT on Azure:

+* IoT Central: Fully-managed global IoT SaaS solution that makes it easy to connect, monitor, and manage your IoT assets at scale
+* Azure IoT Hub: Messaging hub that provides secure communications between and monitoring of millions of IoT devices
+* IoT Edge: Push your data analysis models directly onto your IoT devices, allowing them to react quickly to state changes without needing to consult cloud-based AI models.

+## Big Data

+Microsoft Azure supports a broad range of technologies and services to provide big data and analytic solutions:

+* Azure SQL Data Warehouse: Run analytics at a massive scale using a cloud-based Enterprise Data Warehouse (EDW) that leverages massive parallel processing (MPP) to run complex queries quickly across petabytes of data
+* Azure HDInsight: Process massive amounts of data with managed clusters of Hadoop clusters in the cloud
+* Azure Databricks: Collaborative Apache Spark–based analytics service that can be integrated with other Big Data services in Azure.

+## Artificial Intelligence

+Some of the most common Artificial Intelligence and Machine Learning service types in Azure are listed below, along with cognitive services (pre-built APIs that solve complex problems):

+* Azure Machine Learning Service: Cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
+It can auto-generate a model and auto-tune it for you
+* Azure Machine Learning Studio: Collaborative, drag-and-drop visual workspace where you can build, test, and deploy machine learning solutions using pre-built machine learning algorithms and data-handling modules
+* Vision: Image-processing algorithms to smartly identify, caption, index, and moderate your pictures and videos
+* Speech: Convert spoken audio into text, use voice for verification, or add speaker recognition to your app
+* Knowledge mapping: Map complex information and data in order to solve tasks such as intelligent recommendations and semantic search
+* Bing Search: Add Bing Search APIs to your apps and harness the ability to comb billions of webpages, images, videos, and news with a single API call
+* Natural Language processing: Allow your apps to process natural language with pre-built scripts, evaluate sentiment and learn how to recognize what users want.

+## DevOps

+Azure DevOps Services allows you to create build and release pipelines that provide continuous integration, delivery, and deployment for your applications.

+* Azure DevOps: Azure DevOps Services provides development collaboration tools including high-performance pipelines, free private Git repositories, configurable Kanban boards, and automated and cloud-based load testing
+* Azure DevTest Labs: Quickly create on-demand Windows and Linux environments to test or demo applications directly from your deployment pipelines